£29,900 Price range

 Testing criteria is much more stringent nowadays but rest assured the Leon Cupra should be very safe – seven airbags, stability and traction control, emergency brake assist and brake force distribution come standard.
 The Cupra also benefits from grippier tyres and bigger brakes which also improve safety.

-Being the most expensive Leon means the Cupra gets plenty of standard equipment – front and rear parking sensors, sat-nav, climate control with separate temperature dials for the driver and passenger, tinted rear glass, Bluetooth phone connection and a six-speaker multimedia system with DAB digital radio.
-For a small premium you can opt for the Seat Sound System that adds four more speakers and a subwoofer in the boot.
+Being the most expensive Leon means the Cupra gets plenty of standard equipment – rear parking sensors, sat-nav, climate control with separate temperature dials for the driver and passenger, tinted rear glass, Bluetooth phone connection and a 10-speaker multimedia system with DAB digital radio.
+For an extra £165 you can also have a wireless charging pad in the centre console for your smartphone.

 The Seat Leon Cupra is a car that gets really close to the “perfect package” – it’s practical, has a very capable engine, accelerates faster than most of its rivals, it’s hugely capable on a race track and wouldn’t look out of place in front of a supermarket.
 It’s a car that encompasses many talents and very few drawbacks.
 It’s only problem is the Skoda Octavia vRS that for less money is more practical and nearly as fast.